 The State requires that Walworth County administer a variety of programs and regulations related to the protection of land and water resources throughout the County.
 Hence, Walworth County LURM is already committed to monitoring, tracking, and evaluating conservation activities, actions, policies, and programs to address land and water resources management concerns and issues as part of their five-year workplan (Land and Water Resources Management Plan).
-Therefore, it is recommended that Walworth County LURM be responsible for tracking progress of this plan, however, the extent of this tracking is largely contingent upon collaboration and support of local partners and subject to the availability of Federal, State, and local sources of funding to support staff and program support costs (i.e., hiring an additional technical staff member for Walworth County LURM will need to work with NRCS, WDNR, and local partner staff to track progress and implement practices.
-Reports will be completed annually, and an intensive review and analysis of plan implementation success will be conducted at a five-year interval coincident with the schedule of the 2020 and 2025 County Land Water Resources Management/Work Plans.
+Therefore, it is recommended that Walworth County LURM be responsible for tracking progress of this plan, however, the extent of this tracking is largely contingent upon collaboration and support of local partners and subject to the availability of Federal, State, and local sources of funding to support staff and program support costs (i.e., hiring an additional technical staff member for Walworth County dedicated to the implementation of this plan as shown in Table 32).
+Walworth County LURM will need to work with NRCS, WDNR, and local partner staff to track progress and implement practices.
+Reports will be completed annually, and an intensive review and analysis of plan implementation success will be conducted at a five to ten-year interval coincident with the schedule of the County Land Water Resources Management/Work Plans.

-Progress and success of the Jackson Creek Watershed Project will be tracked based on the following four metrics;1) Information and education activities and participation, 2) Pollution reduction evaluation based on BMPs installed,3) Water quality monitoring, and 4) Administrative review (see below for more details).
+Progress and success of the Jackson Creek Watershed Project will be tracked based on the following four metrics; 1) Information and education activities and participation, 2) Pollution reduction evaluation based on BMPs installed, 3) Water quality monitoring, and 4) Administrative review (see below for more details).